The Blue Heeler is a unique and special herding dog from Australia.

 Lots of training and exercise is required to keep the Australian Blue Heeler mentally stimulated, this will help to prevent undesirable behaviors (e.g. destruction and chewing).

-The Blue Heeler dog has a good reputation for longevity and the typical breed lifespan is between 12-15 years.
+The Blue Heeler dog has a good reputation for longevity and the typically can live between 12 and 15 years old.

-Hip Dysplasia is a malformation in the development of the hip joint.
-This can result in arthritis and lameness.
+- Hip Dysplasia is a malformation in the development of the hip joint that can result in arthritis and lameness.

 Unfortunately, it can’t be prevented or treated but these canines are very intelligent and should still be able to train from hand signals.

-They are eager to please and very intelligent.
-As a result, they require a more experienced handler who can implement a training plan which will combat caution of strangers and a strong instinctive prey drive which is common among this breed.
+However, these dogs are strong leaders and need experienced handlers.
+They require someone who can implement a training plan which will combat caution of strangers and a strong prey drive.

-Their human companions should also be prepared for their high energy levels and should therefore have access to plenty of outdoor space and have lots of time designated to training and exercise.
+Their owner should also be prepared for their high energy levels and have access to plenty of outdoor space.

 Have you had any experience with a Blue Heeler?!
 Let us know below.